Braxeo/squash-app/README.md

 ### Prerequisites

-Ensure you have the following installed on your system:
+Please ensure you have the following installed on your system:
 - Node.js (recommended version: 18.x)
 - Yarn (package manager)
 - Expo CLI